Last updated: July 19, 2020 at 18:03 pm

 By now it is (or should be) a well known fact that the United States is nearing societal and economic collapse.
 Lawmakers cry “we’re broke” as they slash budgets and leave many Americans scrambling to survive.

 Meanwhile, multibillion-dollar American corporations like Exxon, Google and Bank of America are making record profits.
-And while the deficit climbs and the cuts go deeper, corporations with intimate ties to political leaders are concealing colossal profits overseas to avoid paying U.S. income tax.
+While the deficit climbs and the cuts go deeper, corporations with intimate ties to political leaders are concealing colossal profits overseas to avoid paying U.S. income tax.

 This seems to be a common sense requirement that would get broad support across the political spectrum, but Fools On The Hill shows just how entrenched the interests opposed to such a measure are, and how difficult it would be to actually get that kind of legislation passed.